RemyDinh/DA-Jobmarket/README.md

 2. _location_ column was cleaned and coordinates of the cities were added using the tidygeocoder package, to allow for the creation of maps.
 Seperate file was created for coordinates, [coords.csv](coords.csv).
 3. _jobType_ column was standardized and brought down to Full-time/Part-time/Other/Unknown.
 4. _salary_ column was cleaned and standardized to show the annual wage for all of the job postings, resulting in the new column _numeric_salary_.
-5. _description_ column was searched through for the mentioning of Luke Barousse's (SOURCE) top 10 data analyst skills and for each skill a binary column was created.
+5. _description_ column was searched through for the mentioning of Luke Barousse's top 10 data analyst skills and for each skill a binary column was created.
 6. _description_ column was searched through for the mentioning of min. education requirement (HBO & WO and Bachelor & Master) and respectively binary columns were created.
 7. ChatGPT was used to label the required experience level, based on job descriptions.
 The prompt can be found under [labeling_prompt.md](labeling_prompt.md) and the output file under [ChatGpt Labeling Experience.csv](ChatGPT%20Labeling%20Experience.csv)